MaliScheuer/capstone-project/README.md

 In order to use the fake login, enter 'Max' or 'Lisa' as user name.

-### The app is currently only supported as a mobile/responsive version.
+### The app is currently only supported as a mobile version.

 ## `Tech Stacks: `